-- 2 tbsp parsley minced, for garnish
+- 2 tablespoon parsley minced, for garnish

 - Remove the tilapia from your fridge and allow to rest at room temperature for around 1 hr prior to cooking.
 Pat the tilapia dry with paper towels trying to remove as much moisture as you can.

-- Heat up 2 tbsp of olive oil (med high) in your cast iron pan being sure to coat the entire pan with the oil.
+- Heat up 2 tablespoon of olive oil (med high) in your cast iron pan being sure to coat the entire pan with the oil.
 Liberally season both sides of the 1 lb of tilapia filets or loins with the Za'atar spice.